iangrubb/portfolio/src/projects/pokemonFallout/index.md

 live: "https://pokemon-fallout.netlify.app/"
 ---

 This is a project developed with [Colin Tatro](https://github.com/cstatro) while we were students at Flatiron School.
 The initial concept was to make some sort of Tamagotchi-inspired app.
 While thinking about art assets, I remembered a [site](https://pokemon.alexonsager.net/) that made weird Pokemon fusions, which I figured we could scrape and use.
-That led to the question of what kind of environment would create these fusions, and from there the project took on a life of its own.
+That raised question of what kind of environment would create these fusions, and from there the project started to take on a life of its own.

 ## Functionality